-Wildbase operates within the Institute of Veterinary, Animal and Biomedical Sciences (IVABS) at Massey University, Palmerston North, New Zealand.
+Wildbase operates within the School of Veterinary Science at Massey University, Palmerston North, New Zealand.

 Massey University has had a contractual relationship with Maritime New Zealand since 1998 for the provision of preparedness and response activities relating to Oiled Wildlife Response in New Zealand.

 Wildbase specialises in the development and implementation of tailor-made oiled wildlife response strategies for industry and government, including oiled wildlife contingency planning and personnel development.

 Wildbase has worked globally with the oil and gas industry, global oil spill response organisations, international oiled wildlife response agencies, government and NGO groups to assist with the development and delivery of training and advice for oiled wildlife response.
 This includes advice on personnel, response equipment, response facilities and the preparation of contingency plans.